 Two professors come to mind.
 Dr. Smaldone was my ear training and theory teacher as well as a fantastic composer.
 He really gave me a boost of confidence by telling me that I had great ears and already knew the chord progressions and harmony he was teaching, even if I didn't know what to call them.
 Mr. Zito was my classical guitar teacher and an incredible player.
 I learned some technical things from him, but I suppose what I learned most was how to approach the guitar, mentally.
 "Think with your head, not your hands!" he would often say.
 That's something I carry with me to this day and tell my students.
 I also loved his analogies!
 He would often compare sports to music and it was always brilliant and often funny!

-was your first big break in the music industry?
-How did you come to be in Billy
+What was your first big break in the music industry?
+How did you come to be in Billy Joel’s band?

 My first big professional break came when I was offered the job of lead guitarist in the Broadway show Movin' Out.
 That was in June of 2001.

 Billy's music director and lead guitarist, Tommy Byrnes, asked me if I wanted to be part of this, as yet unnamed, Twyla Tharp/Billy Joel Broadway show.
 He assembled a 10-piece band, and we auditioned on June 12, 2001.
 The rest, as they say, is history.
 I was with Movin' Out from its workshop days through its entire three and a half year run.
 After it closed in December of 2005, I went to London and was the music director and lead guitarist for the show's West End production.
 I came to tour with Billy, again through Tommy Byrnes.
 Billy was gearing up to do the Shea Stadium shows in 2008, and his band was to be augmented with additional musicians.
 Tommy asked if I was interested and I was all too happy to say yes!
 That lead to me becoming a full-time band member in January of 2009.